OthersideAI/self-operating-computer/README.md

 - Follow HyperWriteAI on [Twitter](https://twitter.com/HyperWriteAI).
 - Follow HyperWriteAI on [LinkedIn](https://www.linkedin.com/company/othersideai/).

-### Other important notes
+### Compatibility
-- This project is only compatible with MacOS as this time.
+- This project is only compatible with MacOS at this time.